Pedro05Souza/old-eggsauce/docs/README.md

 # BOT Ovomaltine:

 This is an open source Discord bot project made as a personal project by [Alexius Dias](github.com/AlexiusMD) and [Pedro Souza](github.com/Pedro05Souza).
 This bot's purpose was made for a friends-only server with the intention of gaining a currency named as `eggbux` during calls in order to buy custom and default commands, such as ban, kick, momentDeSilencio and many more.
 At the current moment the rate of eggbux is one per five seconds of call time.
+This project has built-in support for MongoDB.

 ## How to run this repository locally: